Rock River, a national treasure

 “Settlers called the Rock River the ‘Hudson of the Midwest,’ and it has wildlife like you cannot believe,” said Debbie Thompson, an avid paddler and a member of the Rock River Trail Initiative, the group that lobbied for the designation.
 “It gets to be a pretty wide and mighty river.”

 This, however, was a blessing for the Illinois sportsman.
 The canal is home to 78 miles of canoeing and kayaking opportunities and is snaked by parks and a beautiful walking path.
-This waterway is perfect for beginners as the waters are very calm, there are no obstructions and wildlife is abundant.
+This waterway is perfect for beginners, because the waters are very calm, there are no obstructions and wildlife is abundant.

-Debbie Thompson, an art teacher from Dixon, Illinois said, “Of all the northern Illinois canoe trips I have taken I saw more wildlife on the Hennepin than any other waterway.
+Paddler Debbie Thompson said, “Of all the northern Illinois canoe trips I have taken I saw more wildlife on the Hennepin than any other waterway.
 Beaver, cranes, muskrat, giant ancient turtles, ducks and geese are among the many creatures I’ve spotted on the canal.”

 There is a boat landing south of Rock Falls off Route 40, providing access and many take-out places along the way.